firstdraft/appdev-lessons/lessons/float.md

 #### + - * / ** (math)

-The math methods work mostly like you'd expect, and similarly to [the ones for integers](https://chapters.firstdraft.com/chapters/760#-------math){target="_blank"}.
+The math methods work mostly like you'd expect, and similarly to [the ones for integers](#integer-math).

 The main difference to keep in mind is with `/`.
 Division with floats works the way that we're used to — it returns fractional results, as a `Float`: